The dimension of an image is defined by its width and height and typically represented as (w × h).

 The image width is 558 pixels.
 The image height is 558 pixels.

 The pillow is a lightweight approach to finding the image dimensions.
-It can handle various image formats like JPG, PNG, or BMP.
-However, it does not support computer vision functions.
-For that, use the opencv module.
+It can handle various image formats, including JPG, PNG, and BMP.

 Method 2: Using cv2’s image.shape

 The cv2 module provides a .shape attribute to extract the width (shape[1]) and height (shape[0]) from the shape.
-After getting it, print it and if any error occurs then display it to the user.
+After getting it, print it, and if any error occurs, then display it to the user.

 Decision Tree Diagram

-The above diagram is fairly simple.
 We defined each process in a step of the diagram and finally ended the process.

 To work with opencv in Python, we need to install it using the command below: